-- title The title of the dialog window - initial\directory The initial folder in which to open the dialog.
-If None, use the default location provided by the operating system (which will often be the last used location) - file\types The allowed filename extensions, without leading dots.
-If not provided, all files will be shown. - multiple\select If True, the user will be able to select multiple files; if False, the selection will be restricted to a single file. - on\result DEPRECATED await the return value of this method. - multiselect DEPRECATED Use multiple\select.
+- title (str) The title of the dialog window - initial_directory (UnionType[Path, str, None]) The initial folder in which to open the dialog.
+If None, use the default location provided by the operating system (which will often be the last used location) - file_types (Optional[list[str]]) The allowed filename extensions, without leading dots.
+If not provided, all files will be shown. - multiple_select (bool) If True, the user will be able to select multiple files; if False, the selection will be restricted to a single file. - on_result (Optional[DialogResultHandler[UnionType[list[Path], Path.
+None]]]) A callback that will be invoked when the user selects an option on the dialog.

+• multiselect - DEPRECATED Use multiple_select.

 An awaitable Dialog object.
-The Dialog object returns a list of Path objects if multiple\select is True, or a single Path otherwise.
+The Dialog object returns a list of Path objects if multiple_select is True, or a single Path otherwise.
 Returns None if the open operation is cancelled by the user.

-'''

 property position: tuple[int, int]

-'''

-Absolute position of the window, as a (x, y) tuple coordinates, in CSS pixels.
+Position of the window, as a tuple of (x, y) coordinates, in CSS pixels.